BoeckLab/ASCT/README.md

 # Repository Structure

-- `1_SciCore` – Code used for image and data analysis within the high-performance computing (HPC) environment on the SciCore cluster..
+- `1_SciCore` – Code used to launch image analysis algorithms within the high-performance computing (HPC) environment on the SciCore cluster.
-- `2_DataAnalysis` – Scripts used for well-based data analysis within the HPC cluster.
+- `2_DataAnalysis` – Scripts used for parallelised data analysis within the HPC cluster.
 - `3_ASCT_Figures` – Code used to generate the figures presented in the study.
 - `Nature_microbiology_DemoPipeline` – A demonstration pipeline showing the full workflow on a reduced dataset.